codecraftingtools/codecraftingtools.github.io/src/foundation.rst

 giants`_.
 Software is not created in a vacuum: each piece is built on the code and ideas that have come before it.
-The following external software projects serve as a foundation for our :ref:`code crafting tools<tools>`.
+The following external software projects serve as a foundation for our :ref:`code crafting tools<software>`.
 Although this list is by no means exhaustive, it serves as an overview of the software dependencies and provides links to relevant local and upstream documentation.